MiT Program Overview

 In your second year you’ll take on two student teaching assignments.
 Each assignment will be at a different grade level in a different school, both matching your endorsement areas.
 One assignment will be in a diverse setting, which will include ethnically and socioeconomically diverse students.

 Most student teaching takes place in a 40-mile radius the Olympia campus: Thurston County, Mason County, Pierce County, or Lewis County.
+The 2017-2019 Tacoma cohort may include placements in

 One of your faculty from year one will become your student teaching supervisor.
 You’ll meet with them to discuss issues that arise and to improve your skills.
 They’ll observe your teaching so they can provide effective feedback.